Approximating Persistent Homology for Large Datasets: Introduction

 \section{Introduction}

 Topological data analysis (TDA) is a recently emerged field that harnesses theory from algebraic topology to address modern data challenges, such as high dimensionality and structural complexity in a wide variety of contexts.
-A particularly successful TDA tool adapts the theory of homology to data settings, giving rise to {\em persistent homology}, which produces interpretable summaries of the dataset capturing its ``shape'' and ``size.''
-Persistent homology produces a {\em persistence diagram}, which summarizes all the topological information of the data.
+A particularly successful TDA tool---\emph{persistent homology}---adapts the theory of homology to data to produce interpretable summaries of the dataset capturing its ``shape'' and ``size.''
+Computing persistent homology results in a {\em persistence diagram}, which summarizes the topological information within the data.
 Persistent homology has been extensively implemented in various applications, including biomedical imaging \citep{SECT}; information retrieval and machine learning \citep{vlontzos2021topological}; materials science \citep{hirata2020structural}; neuroscience \citep{anderson2018topological}; sensor networks \citep{adams2015evasion}; and many others.

-A significant challenge of applying persistent homology, however, is its computational expense, which is known to be intensive.
-Recent advances have greatly increased the burden, however, the fundamental nature of the procedure makes it largely nonparallellizable; see \cite{otter2017roadmap} for a detailed discussion on computing persistent homology.
-For many large datasets that are now readily obtainable with modern powerful data acquisition techniques, computing persistent homology is simply impossible.
-The driving problem of this paper is to find a way to impute the persistent homology of a dataset when this computation is intractable.
+A significant challenge of applying persistent homology to data, however, is its computational expense, which is known to be intensive; see \cite{otter2017roadmap} for a detailed discussion on computing persistent homology.
+Existing approaches and recent advances have greatly increased the burden with geometric solutions being a popular workaround \citep{sheehy2012linear, graf2025flood}.
+This paper focuses on the power of \emph{statistical} approaches for approximating the persistent homology of a dataset when exact computation is intractable.